 David Attenborough is my hero, and another inspiration.
 Watching his work and his recent documentaries really brought home to me how urgent climate action really is.
 He maintains such a positive outlook, and gives us hope that we can change the state of the world.
 For me that’s been such an inspiration.

-We’re looking to get at least 100,000 people on board.
+We’re looking to get at least 100,000 people registering interest.
 We estimate that this would help us fund the planting of six million trees!
-TreeCard will be launching in the US and a number of EU markets over the next twelve months, but so much depends on the interest and sign-ups we get from Ecosia’s users around the world.
+Treecard hopes to launch in a number of markets over the next twelve months, but so much depends on the interest, regulatory approval and sign-ups we get from Ecosia’s users around the world.
 We’re also working hard on developing a product that people will love, and that will help us reforest the world together.